 - Soak the wooden skewers in cold water for 15-30 minutes.
 You could also use metal skewers if you have those on hand instead.

-- Trim as much fat off as possible from the pork while you cut it into 1″ cubes.
+- Trim as much fat as possible from the pork while cutting it into 1″ cubes.
 Discard the fat.

-- Let the pork cubes sit in the souvlaki marinade for at least 1-4 hours so that the pork can absorb all of the delicious flavours!
+- Let the pork cubes sit in the souvlaki marinade for at least 1-4 hours to absorb all the delicious flavours!

 - Prepare the pita bread and souvlaki toppings while the souvlaki is marinating or baking so that you’re ready to assemble your souvlaki when the pork is cooked!